-5.83.
-In order to demonstrate that discharges are in compliance with the limits and in order to check the assumptions used to evaluate representative person doses, source and environmental monitoring programmes should be established [10].
-For complex installations like nuclear power plants or reprocessing facilities, environmental monitoring should also provide an additional means, besides effluent monitoring, of checking for unexpected releases.
+5.85.
+In order to demonstrate that discharges are in compliance with the limits and in order to check the assumptions used to evaluate doses to the representative person, monitoring programmes for the source and the environment should be established [10].
+For complex nuclear installations like nuclear power plants or reprocessing facilities, environmental monitoring should also provide an additional means, besides effluent monitoring, of checking for unexpected releases.

-5.84.
-Simpler installations, like small hospitals or small research laboratories using short living radionuclides, may not need a permanent environmental monitoring programme [10].
+5.86.
+Simpler installations, like small hospitals or small research laboratories using short lived radionuclides, may not need a permanent environmental monitoring programme [10].
 However, a single monitoring campaign, close to the installation prior to and at the beginning of operations may be considered by the regulatory body as a requisite to verify compliance.
+Even for these simpler installations, changes in operational procedures can lead to increased discharges.
+The necessity and frequency of monitoring should be determined by the assessed level of radiological impact, the aim being to demonstrate that the discharges remain in compliance with authorized limits.

-5.85.
-The requirements for on-site (source) and of-site (environmental) monitoring should be specified in the discharge authorization by the regulatory body.
+5.87.
+The requirements for source and on-site monitoring and off-site (environmental) monitoring should be specified in the discharge authorization by the regulatory body.